 Moving to 4K is never an instant change.
 Legacy signals and archival material need to be integrated into the 4K environment while 4K/UltraHD sources need to be down-converted for current 2K/HD pipelines.

 Utilizing AJA's remarkable conversion algorithms, FS-HDR supports up, down, cross-conversion from 2K/HD/SD to 4K or UltraHD video and back over 12G/6G/3G-SDI.
 Both Square Division (SQD) and Two Sample Interleave (2SI) pixel mapping formats are supported.

 AJA's powerful hardware conversion technology ensures the highest image quality for your productions.
 Key conversion features include:

 All done in beautiful 10-bit with dedicated hardware.

 FS-HDR's SFP options include both 12G/6G-SDI HD-BNC and Fiber LC I/O options including single or dual channel and Single Mode or Multi-Mode options, allowing great SDI flexibility and fiber cable runs of up to 10 kilometers to be connected directly to the FS-HDR without the need for separate fiber to SDI conversion.
 Also available are 3G-SDI Fiber LC and SC SFP options.

 Optional 3G-SDI Multi-Mode SFPs:

-FS-HDR supports closed captioning and the conversion of closed captioning between 2K/HD/SD and 4K/UltraHD formats - including full conversion of CEA-608 and CEA-708 standards.
-FS-HDR can preserve closed captioning even when converting between formats, removing the need to reinsert closed captions after conversion.
+FS-HDR supports Closed Captioning and the conversion of Closed Captioning between 2K/HD/SD and 4K/UltraHD formats - including full conversion of CEA-608 and CEA-708 standards.
+FS-HDR can preserve Closed Captioning even when converting between formats, removing the need to reinsert Closed Captioning after conversion.